Industrial

 Inherited Character

-Of equal importance to the economic exploitation of the valley floors, was the growth in the use of water power from the medieval period onwards.
-Along the course of the river Don a number of features associated with water management are retained.
-These date from the late middle ages onwards and include weirs, goits, culverts, dams and other features of the systems developed to bypass and harness the energy of these rivers.
-Until the late 19th century, water power continued to be utilised along the Don by craftsmen involved with the forging or grinding of edge tools (See Crossley et al 1989; Miller 1949 for site by site accounts).
-It is generally considered that the early use of water power in the region was largely for the milling of corn.
-The earliest reference to metal grinding (thought to relate to Moscar Wheel on the Sheaf)was made in 1496 (Crossley et al 1989, vii) although Crossley has pointed out that this may be a result of the local non survival of manorial rental records before 1581 (ibid).
 Within this zone three sites seem to have directly influenced the siting and development of later heavy industries.
-The industrial complexes at Stocksbridge Works, Royds Mills (Thessco), and Attercliffe Steel Works (Stevenson / Newhall Road), have all evolved directly from water powered sites with early post medieval origins.
-At most of these sites at industrial expansion has removed evidence outside of the banks and bed of the river itself (where a number of weirs, and goit culverts can still be seen), however, at Attercliffe Steel Works a lengthy open goit survives, cutting off an area of scrubland between it and the river.
-The later development of Attercliffe Steel Works has also fossilised the outline of the former mill dam in the form of an open courtyard surrounded by buildings originally built around it in the early 20th century.
+The industrial complexes at Stocksbridge Works, Royds Mills (Thessco), and Attercliffe Steel Works (Stevenson / Newhall Road) all evolved directly from water-powered sites with early post-medieval origins.
+At most of these sites, industrial expansion has removed visible traces of the water-powered sites, except on the banks and bed of the river itself - where a number of weirs and goit culverts can still be seen.
+However, at Attercliffe Steel Works a lengthy open goit survives, cutting off an area of scrubland between it and the river.
+The later development of Attercliffe Steel Works has also fossilised the outline of the former mill dam in the form of an open courtyard surrounded by buildings originally built around the dam in the early 20th century.

 Later Characteristics

-Areas within this Zone
+Character Areas within this Zone

-- ‘Savile Street to Attercliffe’
+- Saville Street to Attercliffe (Map)

 Bibliography